-&lt;sup>7 Cape Verde (DHS, 2005) is not included because USAID decided against distributing data for Cape Verde as a part of the DHS program due to serious problems that were identified in a high percentage of the questionnaires.
+&lt;sup>6 Cape Verde (DHS, 2005) is not included because USAID decided against distributing data for Cape Verde as part of the DHS program due to serious problems which were identified in a high proportion of the questionnaires.
 The MICS program does not have a dataset for Cape Verde.

-&lt;sup>8 Liberia (MICS, 2007) is not included in the analysis because, due to the particularly sensitive nature of discussing FGC in Liberia, the questionnaire does not include a question that asks if the respondent has undergone FGC.
+&lt;sup>7 Liberia (MICS, 2007) is not included in the analysis because, due to the particularly sensitive nature of discussing FGC in Liberia, the questionnaire does not include a question that asks if the respondent has undergone FGC.
 Instead the enumerators ask if the respondent is a member of the Sande society, which is bush school for young girls at which most undergo FGC.
 Membership in the Sande society could serve as a proxy indicator for FGC status.
-That said, and more damning for the use of Liberia, the survey only includes a question about the respondent's beliefs about the society if she is a member of the society.
+More damning for the use of Liberia is the fact that the survey includes a question about a respondent's beliefs about the Sande society only if she is a member of it.
 Thus, we do not have information on our outcome variable for women who are not members of the Sande society.
 The DHS program does not have a dataset for Liberia that includes information on FGC.

 See section A.2 of the appendix for a discussion of slight variations in data availability and quality for the various datasets.
 Section A.3 of the appendix includes a discussion of the systematic differences (or lack thereof) between the women included and not included in the sample.
 Women are dropped from the sample due to missing data (i.e., a lack of response to key variables).
 The most notable and common difference between included and non-included women is age and education level.
-We find that, in general, older and more educated women are more likely to respond to the question regarding whether they believe the practice of FGC should continue and the question regarding their personal FGC status.
+We find that, in general, older women in the 15-49 age range and more educated women are more likely to respond to the question regarding whether they believe the practice of FGC should continue and the question regarding their personal FGC status.
 This is important to keep in mind, as our results are slightly more indicative of older and more educated women.

-Table 1 presents the descriptive statistics for the dependent variable (i.e., a dummy for whether or not the respondent believes that the practice of FGC should continue) and the variable of interest (i.e., a dummy variable for whether the respondent reports having undergone FGC).
+Columns 1 and 2 of Table 1 present the descriptive statistics for the dependent variable (i.e., a dummy for whether or not the respondent believes that the practice of FGC should continue) and the variable of interest (i.e., a dummy variable for whether the respondent reports having undergone FGC).
 Guinea in 1999 claims the highest prevalence rate of FGC, with 99% of respondents stating that they have undergone FGC.
 Sierra Leone in 2005 professes the highest level of support for the practice, with 86% of respondents stating that they are in favor of the practice continuing.
-Niger in 2012 has the lowest prevalence of FGC with only 3% of respondents stating that they have undergone FGC, with evel of support for FGC, while Benin in 2006 had the lowest level of support for FGC, with only 2% of women stating that the practice should continue.
+Niger in 2012 has the lowest prevalence of FGC with only 3% of respondents stating that they have undergone FGC, while Benin in 2006 had the lowest level of support for FGC, with only 2% of women stating that the practice should continue.
 All means and standard errors are weighted using the sampling weights discussed above.

-Tables 2a to 2al of the Appendix include descriptive statistics for all variables included in the analysis for each country and year of survey.
+Tables 2a to 2al of the appendix include descriptive statistics for all variables included in the analysis for each country and year of survey.
 These variables are age of the respondent, highest level of education attained by the respondent, marital status of the respondent, household ownership of a television and/or radio, household access to electricity, area of residence (rural or urban), ethnicity (of the respondent for DHS datasets and of the household head for the MICS datasets), and religion (of the respondent for DHS datasets and of the household head for MICS datasets).